Clustered Federated Learning based on Nonconvex Pairwise Fusion: Fusion penalized federated clustering

-Second, instead of exact minimization, we allow the $\bm\omega_i$-minimization problem \eqref{eq:w1} to be solved approximately up to a relative error $\epsilon_i$, as defined in Definition \ref{def:bounded relative error}.
-The minimization is approximately solved by running $T_i$ epochs of local (stochastic) gradient descent steps \eqref{eq:local update}.
-Because \eqref{eq:local update} only uses $\bm\omega_i^k$, $\nabla f_i(\bm\omega_i^k)$ and $\bm\zeta_i^k$, where $\bm\omega_i^k$ is stored in the $i$-th device, $\nabla f_i(\bm\omega_i^k)$ is determined by its private training data $\mathcal{D}_i$, and $\bm\zeta_i^k$ can be requested from the server, the $i$-th device can compute $\bm \omega_i^{k+1}$ locally without exposing its private training data $\mathcal{D}_i$ to any other devices or server.
+Second, as defined in Definition \ref{def:bounded relative error}, the minimization is inexactly solved by running $T_i$ epochs of local (stochastic) gradient descent steps \eqref{eq:local update}.
+Because \eqref{eq:local update} only involves $\bm\omega_i^k$, $\nabla f_i(\bm\omega_i^k)$ and $\bm\zeta_i^k$, where $\bm\omega_i^k$ is stored in the $i$-th device, $\nabla f_i(\bm\omega_i^k)$ is determined by its private training data $\mathcal{D}_i$, and $\bm\zeta_i^k$ can be requested from the server, the $i$-th device can compute $\bm \omega_i^{k+1}$ locally without exposing its private training data $\mathcal{D}_i$ to any other devices or server.
 Furthermore, because $\bm{\zeta}_{i}^{k} $ is an average of $\{\bm\omega^k_j,j\in [m]\}$, $\{\bm\theta^k_{ij},j\in [m]\}$, and $\{v^k_{ij},j\in [m]\}$, the $i$-th device can not obtain the model parameters or the private data of any other devices, thus preserving data privacy.
 Note that transferring $\bm{\zeta}_{i}^{k} $ may also leak the personal information, but we do not consider this "advanced" privacy in this work.
 More importantly, different from the exact $\bm\omega_i$-minimization, the central server only needs to send $\bm{\zeta}_{i}^{k}$ to the $i$-th device, instead of broadcasting all parameters, leading to a substantial reduction in communication cost.
 Lastly, instead of performing updates for all devices $i\in[m]$, we adopt a randomized-block strategy, where only a subset of devices $\mathcal{A}_k\subseteq [m]$ perform local updates and send their model parameters to the server.
+The overview of FPFC framework is shown in Fig \ref{fig:FPFC}.

-{FPFC} is different from existing proximal gradient-based methods, such as {FedAMP} \cite{Huang2021}, because we rely on a DR splitting scheme and can cluster the devices.
+FPFC is different from existing proximal gradient-based methods, such as {FedAMP} \cite{Huang2021}, because we rely on a DR splitting scheme and can cluster the devices.
 Here, three iterates $\bm\omega_i^k$, $\bm\theta_{ij}^k$, and $v_{ij}^k$ are updated sequentially, making it challenging to analyze convergence.
 Moreover, as existing clustered FL methods, e.g., {IFCA} \cite{Ghosh2020}, in each iteration, only a subset of devices participate in the training process, get the updated $\bm\omega_i$ values, and send them to the server.